Content

 Blood pressure-lowering medications

-If you’re seeking treatment for ED, always let your healthcare provider know if you’re taking any other medications.
+If you’re seeking treatment for ED, always let your healthcare provider know what other medications you are also taking so they can help you avoid dangerous interactions and side effects.

-Sexual health isn’t independent of overall health.
-In other words, the way you live your life influences the way you’re able to perform.
+Sexual health is a component of overall health.
+In other words, the way you live your life can influence the way you’re able to perform sexually.

 Everyday factors that can contribute to the development of ED include: